twixt7-sys/twixt7-sys/README.md

 ---

 ### ⚙️ Current Projects:
-    - A social media app using React Native + Flask backend
+    - A social media app using React Native + Flask backend (paused)
-    - A 2D hyper-casual indie game in Godot & Pygame
+    - A 2D hyper-casual indie game in Godot & Pygame (paused)
+    - A Fullstack Pet Supplies E-store excluding online payments

 ### 📖 Currently Enrolled in:
     - Bachelor of Science in Information Technology -- Legacy College of Compostela